suyashagarwal01/portfolio/README.md

 # portfolio
-This is my design portfolio project, built using AI.
+This is my design portfolio project.

 ## Project Structure
 - **src/**: Contains all the source code for the portfolio.